denten-books/plain-text/1-metaphor.md

 figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.

-The kind of resemblances that we have been discussing so far---between the document and its icon, for example---are further referred to as *structural metaphors*.
-"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s [@lakoff_metaphors_1980, 61].
-Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
-Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters, likely in a gastronomical situation, resembles our approach to life [@lakoff_metaphors_1980, 65-8].
-The ease of eating one transfers to the ease of living the other.
-The transferred property implies a not just a semantic similarity, one of meaning, but a structural one, one of interface.
-The metaphor says the world is arranged like an oyster somehow;
-that it contains a hidden morsel within; and that like an oyster, it can be cracked---trivially and by the means of a rapid application of concerted force.

-Structural metaphors encourage the listener to apply knowledge of one

-In this way, structural metaphors organize one thing in the shape of another.
-They are for this reason key to understanding the transference between human and machine, at the interface where two disparate systems of representation meet to exchange information.
-In fact, all computers can be described in terms such symbolic transference, where machine states---the configuration of open and closed circuits---translate into pictures, numbers, and letters, all species of human cognitive states.
-As a machine for symbolic transference, the computer is capable of simulating anything that can be represented symbolically.
-It is a universal metaphor machine.
-That is not to say that it can *do* anything.
-For example, one cannot use a computational device to hammer nails.
-A computer can be used to create the verisimilitude of hammering nails in the virtual realm.
+In the 1980s, a number of influential publications in the field of human-computer interaction relied on insights from cognitive metaphor theory to refashion computers from business productivity tools into tools of the imagination, as ultimate metaphor machines.
+In this light, computer interfaces mediate the transference between human and machine, at the liminal space where two disparate systems of representation meet to exchange information.
+Interfaces can be said to translate machine states---the configuration of open and closed circuits---into pictures, numbers, and letters, all species of human cognitive states.
+The metaphor machine, a mechanism for universal symbolic transference, is capable of simulating anything that can be represented symbolically.[^ln1-database]

-The language of computation reveals its reliance on metaphor in practice.
+The language of computation reveals its reliance on structural metaphor in practice.
 Consider the following passage from a patent filed by Xerox in 1991.
-It describes, in its own words, "an electronic library metaphor," which includes:
+It describes, in its own words, "an electronic library metaphor," which
+includes:

 > a shared books with database metaphor, a reference books metaphor, and a
 > card catalog metaphor in one system that allows large object oriented data